Bartozzz/bartozzz.github.io/content/blog/2018-03-05-bitcoin-origine-et-fonctionnement/index.md

 2. [”BitPay Signs 1,000 Merchants to Accept Bitcoin Payments” – Brian Browdie][6]
 3. [“Le Bitcoin, première crypto-monnaie” – Jean-Paul Delahaye][7]
 4. [“The price of bitcoin has doubled in two weeks“ – Lucas Matney][8]
-5. [“Why Is Bitcoin's Value So Volatile” – Jonathan Todd Barker][9]
+5. [“Why Is Bitcoin’s Value So Volatile” – Jonathan Todd Barker][9]
 6. [“Terrorist Use of Cyberspace and Cyber Terrorism: New Challenges and Responses” – M.N.
 Ogun][12]
 7. [“Bitcoin public and private keys” – Prypto][13]
 8. [“How long do Bitcoin transactions take?“ – Steven Buchko][16]